 The security environment is a mechanism to specify for the card system the security functions that are available to provide protection to commands for a specific application of the card according to ISO/IEC 7816-8 [16].
+The security environment for a multi-application UICC is defined as a container for each activated application on the UICC.
+In case of a single application card the security environment is valid for the whole UICC.
 In the referenced format it is possible to indicate different access rules as a function of the SE that is in use.